Missouri Hunger Atlas

 • Data Browser that allows for data to be selected, displayed, and download for select measures and counties.

-Coming soon: The complete Missouri Hunger Atlas 2023 will be available as a PDF download in the near future.
-In the meantime, please use mohungeratlas.org to access all data from the 2013, 2016, 2019, and 2023 editions.
+The complete Missouri Hunger Atlas 2023 is available as a PDF download.
 Previous editions of the PDF booklet can be accessed at the bottom of this page.

 Citation

-McKelvey, B. & Moore, B. (2024).
+McKelvey, B., Moore, B. & Rikoon, S. (2024).
 Missouri Hunger Atlas 2023.
 University of Missouri, Interdisciplinary Center for Food Security and Center for Health Policy.

 Related